FAQ

 Q. What kind of new controls are needed?

 A. None.
-Pellergy comes with its own control panel.
-The system works with ALL of the existing safety controls of your present system.
-The Pellergy system is controlled by your existing thermostat.
+The Pellergy Alpha boiler comes with its own control panel.
+The system works with ALL of the existing controls of your present system.
+The Pellergy system is controlled by your existing thermostat and will use your existing heat distribution system just as an oil or gas boiler does.

 Q. How does the Pellergy system provide heat?

-A. When your thermostat calls for heat, the Pellergy unit goes into auto-ignition mode just as your oil furnace does.
-The Pellergy ignition cycle takes approximately 2-3 minutes to achieve maximum heat production.
+A. When your thermostat calls for heat, the Pellergy Alpha boiler enters an auto-ignition mode just as your oil furnace does.
+The Pellergy ignition cycle takes approximately 8-10 minutes to achieve maximum heat production.
 Once the thermostat temperature setting is satisfied, the Pellergy unit shuts down and goes into standby mode until the next call for heat.
+During the firing mode, if one or more zones are satisfied or come on line, the Pellergy Alpha boiler will modulate its internal firing rate down to 30% of its total output to match the demand of your system.
+This increases overall system efficiency by eliminating start and stop cycling of the boiler.
+When thermal storage is incorporated into the system design, the boiler will only fire when the tanks fall in temperature.

 Q. Does the Pellergy System qualify for any tax credits, rebate programs, etc.?

-A. Yes, Pellergy systems have been qualified for both the New Hampshire and Vermont rebate programs as well as the federal tax credit.
+A. Yes, Pellergy systems have been qualified for both the New Hampshire, Vermont, Maine, New York, and Massachusetts rebate programs as well as the federal tax credit.
 Always consult your tax advisor regarding your personal eligibility.
 If there is a rebate program in your area, contact the local program administrator or Pellergy and we will work with you to see if the system can qualify.

 Q. Where are Pellergy systems manufactured?